The 11 Essential Rules of Phone Etiquette

 4. Only use speakerphone when necessary.

-We all know the trials of speakerphone.
-It's easier for you because you can use your hands to multitask.
-However, for the other caller, it's like trying to hear one voice through a honking crowd of taxis in Manhattan — impossible and frustrating.
+Whenever I make phone calls, I like to put the call on speakerphone because it makes it easier to use my hands to multitask.
+However, for the other caller, it’s like trying to hear one voice through a honking crowd of taxis in Manhattan — impossible and frustrating.

 5. Actively listen, and take notes.

-It's helpful to take notes during support calls.
-You'll want to file a record post-conversation, and notes will be immensely helpful.
-It also ensures that, during long-winded explanations from customers, you can jot down the main points and jump into problem-solving without requiring them to repeat.
+Note-taking also ensures that during long-winded explanations from customers, you can jot down the main points and jump into problem-solving without requiring them to repeat.

 6. Use proper language.

 A key difference between professional and personal phone calls is obvious — the language.
-It might be acceptable to use slang and swears when talking on the phone with your friends, but this kind of language can cause you to lose a customer for life.
+It might be acceptable to use slang and swear words when talking on the phone with your friends, but this kind of language can cause you to lose a customer for life.

 7. Remain cheerful.